 Streamers are flies tied from materials to imitate baitfish, crayfish, leeches, or aquatic insects.
 They are big flies and are usually fished with an active retrieve.
 Streamers are tied using natural and synthetic fibers that shed or repel water.
-These fibers are generally long to imitate length or slender shapes of most baitfish.
-Bucktail (deer hair), Yak hair and rabbit fur are popular natural fibers often used in their construction along with a wide range of synthetic materials.
+These fibers are generally long to imitate the length or slender shapes of most baitfish.
+Bucktail (deer hair), Yak hair, and rabbit fur are popular natural fibers often used in their construction along with a wide range of synthetic materials.
 Feathers like marabou are also a commonly used material.

 Streamers are similar in concept to lures or spinners used on a spinning rod in that they provoke a trout to strike.
-Strikes can be explosive too because unlike a drifting fly, streamers are in motion and a trout normally gives chase to take one.
+Strikes can be explosive too because, unlike a drifting fly, streamers are in motion and a trout normally gives chase to take one.
 Because streamers mimic many forms of aquatic life they are a good year-round fly.

 Why If I’m a Newcomer To Fly Fishing Should I Use Streamers?

 Most beginners to fly fishing are naturally in the learning stages of fly fishing.
-Typically unfamiliar with things like fly selection, leader lengths, nymph rigging and of course, simply getting the hang of casting well.
+Typically unfamiliar with things like fly selection, leader lengths, nymph rigging, and of course, simply getting the hang of casting well.

 Fishing streamers won’t require near the amount of false casting that, say, dry fly fishing might.
 It also doesn’t require the casting to be as “accurate” and leaves room for being a bit more “clumsy”.
 Shorter leaders are normally used when streamer fishing too and that helps with casting and general line management.